Minirin Melt (Desmopressin)

 Driving and Operating Machinery

-This medication is not expected to affect your ability to drive a car or operate machinery safely.
+This medication should not affect your ability to drive safely.

 Storage

-Keep Minirin Melt in the original container to protect from moisture and light.
-Store in a cool, dry place below 25°C, away from moisture, heat, and sunlight.
-Don’t store in bathrooms, near sinks, in cars, or on window sills.
-Keep out of reach of children in a locked cupboard at least 1.5 meters above ground.
+Store Minirin Melt in its original container to protect it from moisture and light, in a cool, dry place below 25°C, away from heat and sunlight.

 Overdose Information